-- Available for all, round the clock.
+- Available for all round the clock.

-- “TIME” indeed is every-where, the world around.
+- “TIME” indeed is everywhere, the world around.
 It is both as perpetual movement and impulses.
 According to Peter Drucker, “Time is the scarcest resource and unless it is managed, nothing else can be managed”.

 - Concentrate on results, not on being busy

-Many people spend their days in a frenzy of activity, but achieve very little because they are not concentrating on the right things.
+Many people spend their days in a frenzy of activity but achieve very little because they are not concentrating on the right things.

 THE 80: 20 RULE

 This is neatly summed up in the Pareto Principle, or the “80:20 Rule”.
-This states that typically 80% of unfocussed effort generates only 20% of results.
+This states that typically 80% of unfocused effort generates only 20% of results.
 The remaining 80% of results are achieved with only 20% of the effort.Download

 Some myths in Time management